leif-feddersen/HNAMs-Demand-Forecasting/readme.md

 > **Hierarchical Neural Additive Models for Interpretable Demand Forecasts**
 > *Under Review*
 >
-> Assembled on Jan 27th 2025 by Leif Feddersen at Kiel University
+> Assembled on Feb 5th 2025 by Leif Feddersen at Kiel University
 >

 ---